HITESH-1001/Frame-Animations/README.md

 - Use the format `frame_0001.jpg`, `frame_0002.jpg`, ..., `frame_XXXX.jpg` where `XXXX` is a zero-padded number representing the frame sequence.
 - Place all frame images in the `frames/` directory.

+Example

+## Folder Structure

+- `frames/` - Contains the image frames used for the animation.
+- `index.html` - The main HTML file that runs the animation.
+- `script.js` - Contains the JavaScript code to handle the frame scrolling.
+- `style.css` - Optional CSS file for styling.

+## Contributing

+Contributions are welcome!
+Please fork this repository, make your changes, and submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.